MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 }
 ```

-Note that when a skill starts, the code within the skill automatically starts running.
+When a skill starts, the code within the skill automatically starts running.
 When a skill has finished executing (or has been cancelled), normal cleanup automatically begins.
 Normal cleanup drops any pending callbacks, deletes cached code, etc.

 If `CleanupOnCancel` is set to `true` in the meta file, then when a skill is cancelled, additional commands are automatically issued to stop running processes that may have been started in the skill.
 These process might include facial detection / recognition / training, SLAM mapping / tracking / recording / streaming, and record audio.
 If `CleanupOnCancel` is set to `false`, then this additional cleanup does not occur when cancelled (`false` is currently the default value).
 Currently, this does not affect the behavior of the skill if it ends normally.
 These commands are not automatically issued in this case.